kicksent/aravind-website/_drafts/2018-04-16-how-i-made-my-website-with-jekyll.markdown

 2.7.6
 ```

 But I went ahead and installed [rbenv](https://github.com/rbenv/rbenv) and then Jekyll.
-Rbenv allows management of multiple Ruby versions, so you can ensure faster builds or that nothing breaks, when you build your site on [Github Pages](https://pages.github.com/versions/) or [Netlify](https://www.netlify.com/docs/#ruby).
-Since I already had [Homebrew](https://brew.sh/), this was easy enough:
+Rbenv allows management of multiple Ruby versions.
+This can help with faster builds or ensuring nothing breaks, when you build your site on [Github Pages](https://pages.github.com/versions/) or [Netlify](https://www.netlify.com/docs/#ruby), which may use other versions of Ruby.
+Since I already had [Homebrew](https://brew.sh/) installed, this was easy enough:

 ```shell
 # Install rbenv and setup shell integration